St Edmund's College, Cambridge: Collegiate Status

-The chapel was officially consecrated in 1916 by Cardinal Francis Bourne, Archbishop of Westminster.
+The chapel was consecrated in 1916 by Cardinal Francis Bourne, Archbishop of Westminster.
 A new dining hall was constructed in 1939 and the membership of the college increased steadily as it became a recognised House of Residence of the university, without college status.

-In response to growing postgraduate student numbers in the early 1960s, the Regent House of the University established several Colleges primarily for postgraduate students, and St Edmund's House became one of the graduate Colleges in the University (the others being Wolfson College, Lucy Cavendish College, Hughes Hall, Clare Hall and Darwin College).
+In response to growing postgraduate student numbers in the early 1960s, the Regent House of the university established several Colleges primarily for postgraduate students, and St Edmund's House became one of the graduate Colleges in the University (the others being Wolfson College, Hughes Hall, Clare Hall and Darwin College).
 This spurred further progress regarding St Edmund's status within the University, and in 1965, the College was permitted to matriculate its own students and new fellows were elected.
 In 1975 St Edmund's acquired the status of an "Approved Foundation", and after the transfer of the College assets from the Catholic Church to the autonomous governing body comprising the Masters and Fellows of the College in 1986, the College changed its name from "St Edmund's House" to "St Edmund's College".
 It received university approval for full collegiate status in 1996, and this was confirmed by the grant of its royal charter in 1998.
 The college now accepts students of all faiths and none.